Reviews You Can Rely On

 Our Verdict

 The Black+Decker 20V Max Drill/Driver LDX120C is a great little drill if you don't expect too much and are trying to shop on the tightest budget possible.
 It is definitely not the best drill you can get — far from it — but it handles most light-duty jobs without too much fuss.
 It's not necessarily a great option for the enthusiastic DIYer and it definitely isn't a good choice for a pro, but if you only want a drill for hanging the occasional picture frame or aiding in furniture assembly, then this Black+Decker is a great choice.
-See it ranked against other top products in our article on the best drills.
+See it ranked against other top products in our review of drills.

 REASONS TO BUY